johnnykv/heralding/README.rst

 Submitting code
 ---------------

 The project uses Chromium_ code style, please make sure to follow this before submitting.
-You can use tools liek yapf to autoformat - the config file can be found at the root of the repo (.style.yapf).
+You can use tools like yapf to autoformat - the config file can be found at the root of the repo (.style.yapf).

 .. _Chromium: https://chromium.googlesource.com/chromiumos/docs/+/master/styleguide/python.md